 In his capacity as National Director, Stuart Purves travels fortnightly between Melbourne and Sydney to work closely with his experienced gallery teams who are valued for their positive contributions in their areas of expertise.
 He also travels regularly overseas to visit artists and update his international perspective.

-With over forty years of active involvement in the visual arts, and as one of Australia’s few second-generation art dealers, Stuart is regularly consulted by the visual arts industry for his knowledge and expertise.
+With over fifty years of active involvement in the visual arts, and as one of Australia’s few second-generation art dealers, Stuart is regularly consulted by the visual arts industry for his knowledge and expertise.
 He is an approved valuer under the Commonwealth Government’s Cultural Gifts Program and is a former chairman and president of the Australian Commercial Galleries Association.
 For over 10 ten years Stuart was also a member of the Melbourne Contemporary Art Fair Board and held the role of Chairman for four of these years.
 Stuart has also been an avid supporter of Arts Project Australia serving as both a board member from 2006 to 2008, and a collector of the works.
 Stuart’s private collection, known as ‘The Pearls of Arts Project’, comprises over 180 paintings and sculptures purchased between 1988 to 2008.
 In 2008 the collection toured the Regional Galleries of Australia.

 Stuart Purves received the AM in 2006 for his contribution to the Arts.

 Australian Galleries celebrated its 60th Anniversary in 2016, and continues to encourage and develop links between the arts and its audience by keeping abreast of current themes in contemporary art.